 Be a cowgirl

 One of these days I’m going to stay at a dude ranch.
 Blame it on “City Slickers.”
 Missouri has an option – Bucks and Spurs Guest Ranch.
 Families to stay here and do hands-on work at the horse and cattle ranch.
+There are several for similar dude ranch family vacations around the U.S. that look just as fun.

 I’ve read about Dogwood Canyon Nature Park near Lampe.
 This nature preserve in the Ozarks is the work of the founder of Bass Pro Shops.
 I’ve seen pictures and it’s quite picturesque.